branner-non-code/notes/notes/content/Kozierok_TCP-IP_Guide/kozierok_ch_06_OSI_reference_model_layers.md

 ## Transport Layer (Layer 4)

 A.k.a. "middle layer".
 Relies on the lower layers to move data between devices.
-Responsible for end-to-end or host-to- host transport.
+Responsible for end-to-end or host-to-host transport.
+Communication between software processes.

  * Tracks data from each application and combines it into a single flow of data to send to lower layers; also performs the reverse operations.
  * Protocols here tend to be connection-oriented.